atomicjolt/konbata/README.md

 Along with generating Canvas pages, the original source files will be added to the Canvas course's files and will be available in the Files section.

+#### SCORM Packages

-Do not place files at the top level inside the `sources` directory or Konbata will not complete processing.
+Any `.zip` files placed at the top level of the `sources` directory will be processed as SCORM packages.

+Only basic support for SCORM packages is available as of right now.
+For each SCORM zip found, Konbata will create a skeleton Canvas course and create an .imscc file for that course.
+It will add the original SCORM package to the course's files and, when running the `upload` command, Konbata will also make the appropriate calls to upload the SCORM package to the SCORM manager designated in the `konbata.yml` file.

 #### Running